MalasadaTech/ioc-comparer/README.md

 - **RDAP Data**: Fetches domain registration details (status, creation/expiration dates, registrar, name servers) from RDAP servers.
 - **SSL Certificates**: Queries crt.sh for SSL certificate details (certificate ID, issuer, common name, validity dates).
 - **OTX Integration**: Automatically enriches IOCs with threat intelligence from AlienVault Open Threat Exchange (OTX).
+- **VirusTotal Integration**: Enriches IOCs with VirusTotal data including vendor score, community score, and tags.
 - **Comparison**: Analyzes the collected metadata, focusing on:
   - Shared IPs and ASNs.
   - RDAP status, registrar, name servers, and date proximity (within 7 days for creation/expiration).
   - SSL certificate issuing organization and `not_before` date proximity (within 7 days) for the first certificate of each domain.
   - OTX data including shared threat reports, reputation scores, and pulse information.
+  - VirusTotal data such as similar vendor and community scores, and matching tags.
-- **Output**: Saves all data to a JSON file (`domains.json`) and prints a human-readable comparison of similarities and differences.
+- **Output**: Saves all data to JSON files and prints a human-readable comparison of similarities and differences.

 ## Prerequisites

 - **Python**: Version 3.6 or higher.
 - **Dependencies**:
   - `dnspython`: For DNS resolution.
-  - `requests`: For HTTP requests to RDAP servers and crt.sh.
+  - `requests`: For HTTP requests to RDAP servers, crt.sh, and threat intelligence APIs.

 ## Installation